teamosis/gethugothemes-documentation/content/guide.md

 4. Copy this folder into the `my-project/themes` folder.
 5. Copy all files from the `my-project/themes/my-theme/exampleSite` folder into the root folder (`my-project/`).
 It will overwrites existing files and folders.
 You can delete the `exampleSite` folder afterward.
 6. open terminal on `my-project/` folder.
+7. Run `npm install` to install all the dependencies.
-7. Then run `hugo server` or `npm run dev` to serve this theme on your localhost.
+8. Then run `hugo server` or `npm run dev` to serve this theme on your localhost.
-8. After serving the theme successfully, it will end up with a localhost address.
+9. After serving the theme successfully, it will end up with a localhost address.
 You can open this address in your browser to see the theme.
-9. Edit source files and preview changes instantly with live reload.
+10. Edit source files and preview changes instantly with live reload.

 > Now that you've got your theme running and understand the compiling process, let's discuss the proper ways to edit and customize your theme.
 You can directly customize your template from the source file.
 For a better experience, open the whole theme folder with a text-editor or IDE (i.e. [Visual Studio Code](https://code.visualstudio.com/)).